tjkemper/riddle/riddles.md

 Thus, the puzzle: what can you do to ensure that you take only one A Pill and only one B Pill today, without wasting any pills (either today or in the future)?

 **Note:** Counting the remaining pills in both bottles is not the solution.

+## 21. String around Earth

+Tie a string around the Earth.
+Then raise the string off the ground by 1 meter.
+How much longer must the string be?